 'Disgraceful, weak and vile': Calls to ban the Nazi salute after Melbourne protests

-Police remove a protester during a transgender rights rally, involving opposing neo-Nazi protesters, outside Parliament House in Melbourne, Saturday, March 18, 2023.
-(AAP Image/James Ross) NO ARCHIVING Source: AAP / JAMES ROSS/AAPIMAGE
+Police remove a protester during a transgender rights rally, involving opposing neo-Nazi protesters, outside Parliament House in Melbourne.
+Source: AAP / James Ross

 Nazis aren't welcome.
-That is the message from Victoria's Premier Daniel Andrews after a group of white supremacists clashed with transgender rights supporters on Saturday in Melbourne.
+That's the message from Victoria's Premier Daniel Andrews after a group of white supremacists clashed with transgender rights supporters.
 The state government is promising a crackdown after some of the demonstrators performed the Nazi salute in the city centre with calls to ban the offensive gesture.

 Share